 Customize the look & feel

 Make the card field match your brand — fonts, colors, radius, spacing.
-You style it with the same style API (VoraFieldStyle) on both Embedded Fields and Elements (custom).
+You style it with the same style API (VoraFieldStyle) in both render modes of Embedded Fields — embed and elements (custom layout).
 One API — but it lands differently per surface:

 This is the one home for everything visual: the interactive playground, reference themes, the complete VoraFieldStyle token set, and the inner-vs-outer-iframe model.
 (The Elements reference covers per-element options; styling lives here.)